 Pursue A Successful Career

-Pursue a career in nursing after completing a 12 month program and passing the LPN Licensure Exam.
+Pursue a career in nursing after completing a 12 month program and passing the PN Licensure Exam.
 Develop skills needed to perform duties such as taking vital signs, collecting samples, administering medication, and ensuring patient comfort.

 Pursue a career in truck driving after completing a 2 1/2 month CDL program.
 This course consists of 10 weeks of training in the career field of commercial truck driving.
 Develop skills needed to drive a tractor-trailer safely, efficiently and legally.
 Receive your CDL License upon successful program completion.